Alpine skiing: What to look out for in the women's giant slalom

-PYEONGCHANG (Reuters) - After the postponement of the men’s downhill, the women’s giant slalom will open the Alpine skiing program at the Pyeongchang Olympics on Monday.
+PYEONGCHANG, South Korea (Reuters) - Postponed from Monday, the women’s giant slalom at the Pyeongchang Olympics will take place on Thursday, weather permitting.
 Here is a brief guide to the event:

-Mikaela Shiffrin begins her highly-anticipated Pyeongchang program on the back of two World Cup wins this season in the giant slalom.
+Mikaela Shiffrin should finally begin her highly-anticipated Pyeongchang program on the back of two World Cup wins this season in the giant slalom.

 This is not the American’s strongest event, however, and Germany’s Viktoria Rebensburg, gold medalist in 2010 and third in 2014, leads the World Cup standings.